holadepo/docs/software/airflow-api.md

    ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

-### Create a Service Account via the Astro CLI
+### Create a Service Account with the Astro CLI

-To create a Deployment-level Service Account via the Astro CLI:
+To use the Astro CLI to create a Deployment-level Service Account:

 1. Authenticate to the Astro CLI by running:
    ```